 I have a story called “Muhammad Ali’s Ballpoint Pen” in the new issue of Kelp Journal today, alongside work by Kathryn McGee, Art Hanlon, and the great Lawrence Block (whose novel When the Sacred Gin Mill Closes was one of favorite reads of the past year!), as well as interviews with Tod Goldberg and Andy Weir.
 Many thanks to editor David Olsen for taking the story and being such a pleasure to work with.

 Reading-wise, I had an off-year.
 I couldn’t concentrate, mostly I guess because of the overwhelming fear of death.
 (Hence the horror movies.)
 But I did read, I think, around 75 books?
-It got a little harder to calculate than usual because I also gave myself permission to stop reading books I didn’t like… which lead to me abandoning more novels than I actually finished.
+It got a little harder to calculate than usual because I also finally gave myself permission to stop reading books I didn’t like… which led to me abandoning more novels than I actually finished.
 Which felt great!
 Why did I wait so long?
 And why do people write so many novels??
 (Anyway I didn’t count the ones I didn’t finish.)

 Writing-wise, what can I say?
 I wrote a lot but didn’t publish much.
-I had a new story called “God” in Bomb Magazine (which has since been nominated for Best Small Fictions!), and one called “Pictures of Heaven” in the Tiny Nightmares anthology.
+I had a new story called “God” in Bomb Magazine (which has since been nominated for The Best Small Fictions), and one called “Pictures of Heaven” in the Tiny Nightmares anthology.
 My story “Death and the Lady” (from Tales of Falling and Flying) was reprinted in an anthology called Devil’s Ways, and “The Man, the Restaurant, and the Eiffel Tower” (also from Tales of Falling and Flying) appeared on the Selected Shorts podcast again (as read by actress Stana Katic).
-I had three stories (“God,” “Mystery (The Third Man),” and “The Friend with the Knife in His Back”) translated into Chinese and published in the journal 外国文艺 (Foreign Literature and Art), which was an incredible honor.
+I had three stories (“God,” “Mystery (The Third Man),” and “The Friend with the Knife in His Back“) translated into Chinese and published in the journal 外国文艺 (Foreign Literature and Art), which was an incredible honor.
 I was interviewed by Tommy Dean for his blog about flash fiction.
-I read a story every day on Instagram Live through the first three months of the pandemic, mentored two high school writers as part of the Adroit Journal Summer Mentorship Program, taught my usual Short Story I & II classes at UCLA Extension, ran some private workshops, taught a class called “Writing Modern Fables & Fairytales” at The Los Angeles Writer’s Grotto, and did a bunch of readings and appearances, including (live) at The Mysterious Galaxy Bookstore’s Grand Re-Opening Celebration in San Diego, and (via Zoom) at College Place High School in Washington State, Orani National High School in The Philippines, Alice Cai’s Student Novel Writing Class at Buzz Online, and at the Adroit Journal 10th Anniversary Reading.
+I read a story every day on Instagram Live through the first three months of the pandemic, mentored two high school writers as part of the Adroit Journal Summer Mentorship Program, taught my usual Short Story I & II classes at UCLA Extension, ran some private workshops, taught a class called “Writing Modern Fables & Fairytales” at The Los Angeles Writer’s Grotto, and did a bunch of readings and appearances, including (live) at The Mysterious Galaxy Bookstore’s Grand Re-Opening Celebration in San Diego, and (via Zoom) at College Place High School in Washington State, Orani National High School in The Philippines, Alice Cai’s Student Novel Writing Class at Buzz Online, and at the Adroit Journal 10th Anniversary Party.
 I also appeared (voice only!) on the OtherPpl Podcast‘s Holiday Spectacular (Episode #686).

 Anyway, here’s hoping 2021 will be a better year… for everybody… in every way.
 (Except those who are impeached and/or sent to prison for treason & sedition & suchlike.)

 Oh!
 One last thing!
 My favorite albums of the year were Gillian Welch’s sublime Boots No.2: Volumes One, Two, and Three, and the gloriously infectious Lapse of Luxury by Brian Wright & the SneakUps.
-(As well, of course, as the usual Danzig II: Lucifuge (the gift that keeps on giving.))
+(As well, of course, as the usual Danzig II: Lucifuge (the gift that forever keeps giving.))